ChristopherOwenAndDigital/WordSquare/README.md

 - run 'mvn clean package'
 - run java -jar target/WordSquare-jar-with-dependencies.jar  3  "aaccrrtty"
 - This should produce a simple 3x3 word square with: act, car and try

-If you were to use "hhooortty" (for rot, ooh, thy) it would fail politely as there is not yet the functionality to back out of failed combinations and get back on track.
+- If you use "hhooortty" it should give: rot, ooh, thy
+- If you use "aydeiloms" it will tell you it can't form a word square

 Chris O
 "Happy coding!"